Wiiifiii/ESP8266-MPU6050-TOF/README.md

 - Test thoroughly on hardware before submitting
 - Update documentation for new features

-##  License

-This project is licensed under the 0BSD License - see the [LICENSE](LICENSE) file for details.

 ##  Acknowledgments

 - [I2Cdevlib](https://github.com/jrowberg/i2cdevlib) for MPU6050 library